SCLOrkHub/SCLOrkSynths/README.md

 Link: http://sccode.org/1-5aD

 A collection of SynthDefs organized by Zé Craum and released under GNU GPL 3.
 A lot of of SynthDefs included in our collection were adapted from this source.
 The original authors' names has been preserved when known.

+## Contributors

+*Bruno Ruviaro* @brunoruviaro - project lead; responsible for final review of all code, GUI creation, Quark maintenance, creation of some original SynthDefs

+*Josh Mitchell* @joshmit - research assistant; responsible for standardizing coding conventions, rewriting SynthDefs to clarify or improve them, adding new amazing original SynthDefs

+*Meha Gupta* @mehagupta - volunteer; initial gathering and upload of SynthDefs from mailing lists and public forums; contribution of additional demos

+*Diya Menon* - volunteer; contribution of additional pattern demos

+Most SynthDefs have their original author credited in the corresponding scd file.
+However, we could not identify the author for a few SynthDefs.
+Please let us know if you know the source of a SynthDef that has no author name, we'll be happy to add it.

 ## Some conventions